-For those that live in Los Angeles, these are great drives if you are looking for something to do on the weekend.
+For locals, these scenic drives in LA are great if you are looking for something to do on the weekend.
 If you are a visitor to Los Angeles, also read 15 Mistakes to Avoid When Visiting Los Angeles for some very helpful tips.

 These Los Angeles Scenic drives also go past some of the 13 Prettiest Southern California Beaches and the 10 Best Hikes in Malibu and Pacific Palisades, which are completely worth a stop along the way.

 10 Best Scenic Drives in Los Angeles

 It’s not a secret that there are some stellar standouts in Los Angeles.
-Hit the road with our 9 best scenic drives in Los Angeles with heart-stopping views.
+Hit the road with the best scenic drives in Los Angeles with heart-stopping views.

 1. Pacific Coast Highway is the Best LA Scenic Drive on a Sunny Day

-There’s no doubt that the Pacific Coast Highway is one of the most famous drives in the world.
+There’s no doubt that Pacific Coast Highway is one of the most famous coastal drives in California.
 And for a good reason.
 Its picturesque cliffs, sea stacks, gorgeous urban spaces, and the roaring ocean will take your breath away.

 The McClure Tunnel at the end of the 10 freeway has an ocean filled view as you emerge onto PCH that instantly makes your day a good one..

-Keep driving north on the Pacific Coast Highway until you reach the county line at Neptune’s Net.
+Drive north on Pacific Coast Highway until you reach the county line at Neptune’s Net.
 There’s still more beauty to enjoy if you want to continue until you reach Point Magu.
 There are multiple places to stop for lunch, a hike or a beach day.

 Points of Interest: Malibu Pier, Malibu Country Mart, Sullivan Canyon, Paradise Cove, Zuma Beach, El Capitan Beach, Leo Carrillo State Park